justinhwon/Weekly-Event-Regisration/README.md

 # Weekly Event Registration
 Registration system for weekly recurring events, made specifically for contact tracing and COVID-19 liability waivers.
-Automatically allows registration for the next 3 weekly event dates based on day of the week (Mon/Tues/etc).
+Automatically calculates and allows registration for the next 3 weekly event dates based on day of the week (Mon/Tues/etc).
 Validates user submissions and allows users to cancel or check their registration status.
 Made using a Cloud Firestore (NoSQL) database and JavaScript, with a test project linked below for viewing.

 ## Registration Form:
 The registration form, what is linked to the public.